 The exhausted butchers dragged the hide down the stairs to the street and heaved it on to a waiting cart.
 Creaking under its load, the cart pulled off, bound we know not where, though rumour had it that the hide had been bought by a tanner called Davis for the sum of fifty pounds.
 The flesh was taken away on a fleet of carts to the knacker’s yard in Sharpe’s Alley in Cow Cross, where it was “processed”, and whence it ended up in goodness knows what animal’s feeding bowl, or on goodness knows what unsuspecting wretch’s dinner plate.
 As for Chuny’s intestines, the story goes that they were carted off late one night down Wellington Street to Waterloo Bridge, dropping into the river with a splash heard only by a few midnight strollers and by the prostitutes who haunted such places.
 Thus did the last of Chuny go to join the sewage, the household slops, the effluent from factories and the dead animals that made up the peculiar “soup” of the Thames.

 But Chuny lived on in a number of strange ways.
 A plaster cast of his noble head made by the phrenologists James De Ville and son was displayed in their workshop in the Strand alongside the crania of madmen and executed criminals.
+(De Ville, incidentally, features in another of my posts.)
 And the one-ton hide, which Mr Davis had treated at his tannery in Greenwich, was cut up and sold off, the main piece fetching thirty-three pounds twelve shillings and sixpence at an auction in Leadenhall Street leather market, and smaller pieces being bought either by the leather workers who specialised in luxury articles or by collectors of curios.
 One such piece, about the size of a small pocket diary, is still sitting in a little museum in Saffron Walden, where it was deposited in 1837 by a member of a prominent Essex family.
 Even Chuny’s hair had its devotees, and a man by the name of John Ranking actually obtained samples from Cross to back up his rather eccentric research.

 Chuny’s bones did not remain at Exeter Change for long.
 Cross had struck a deal with an enterprising Staffordshire man, Walter Horton Bentley, who was a shoemaker by trade but a taxidermist of sorts by inclination.
 Bentley re-articulated the skeleton, and exhibited it in regional assembly rooms.
 A reporter in Liverpool was astonished at the size of it, and wrote rapturously that “we felt as though we were a pygmy at the foot of a giant”.
 In time, and with more than a passing thought for the money that he hoped he might make, Bentley hauled the skeleton back down to Exeter Change, where for a while it stood again in its old den, drawing the crowds, until with the closing of the menagerie it was sent off to the Egyptian Hall in Piccadilly.
 The last home of Chuny’s bones was the Hunterian Museum in the Royal College of Surgeons, and it was there that in the Blitz of 1941 it was finally destroyed by German bombs.